 s=1 when DO<A

 The stress variable was applied to the parameter(s) of interest using functions that either increased or decreased the parameter with increasing stress, depending on the hypothesis for each parameter.
-To increase a parameter p each occurrence of the parameter in the model equations was replaced with:
+We increased the parameters JvM, μemb, and μlar with the stress function by replacing the parameter (p) with:

 p∙1+s

-To decrease a parameter p each occurrence of the parameter in the model equations was replaced with:
+The parameters we decreased with the stress function were JaAm and yVA by replacing them with:

 p1+s

-The parameters of interest we increased with the stress function were JvM, μemb, and μlar.
-The parameters we decreased with the stress function were JaAm and yVA.

 Because the thresholds A and B affect the slope of the stress function and the location of the DO treatments within the window, changing A and B affected the fit to the data for each DO level as evidenced by the NLL in simulations (without estimation turned off).
 To find the best values of A and B for each parameter or combination of parameters according to NLL and AIC, we set A and B as primary parameters and estimated them.
 Once we found the best A and B for each parameter and pair of parameters, we compared the AIC between each stress function scenario to determine which one best fits the data and, therefore, which DEB processes best explain the hypoxia effects observed in experiments.

 Figure 2.
 The increase in stress (s) from 0 to 1 with decreasing DO from upper threshold B to lower threshold A. This stress variable is implemented through functions to increase or decrease one or more parameters based on level of stress from DO.